 Hair Follicles in Skin

-This image includes several hair follicles deep in the skin, surrounded by adipose connective tissue of the hypodermis.
-Epidermis is toward the right, outside the field of view.
+This image shows two hair follicles near the surface of skin, surrounded by fibrous connective tissue of the dermis.

 Comments and questions: email@example.com